 - Engage in activities that make you feel calm and grounded (use of alcohol and other drugs can be counterproductive to this).

 - Connect with others often.
 Social distancing means maintaining physical distance, not emotional distance.
 Check in regularly with your loved ones and support networks.
 Vent.
 Laugh.
 If health authorities have recommended limiting your physical or social contact to contain the outbreak, this can be done via e-mail, social media, video conference and telephone.
-We recommend picking up the phone for a break from your screen.
+We recommend talking over texting.

 - Stick to your routines.
 Personal daily habits should be upheld wherever possible.

 - Anticipate, acknowledge and do not judge distress.
 It is normal to feel worried and vulnerable, especially if you have experienced trauma or a mental health problem in the past, or if you have a long-term physical health condition that makes you more vulnerable to the effects of the Coronavirus.

 - Take things day by day.
 The situation is developing quickly, and we cannot predict precisely what changes are to come.
 Focus on positive things you can do today to maintain your mental health and wellbeing.

 - Make the most of sunshine!
 Social distancing does not mean you have to stay inside all day, particularly for Australians who are blessed with lots of space.
 Connecting with nature at this time is a great way to look after your health.